Compared: Grid-tied, off-grid, and hybrid solar systems

 In addition to this, grid-tie inverters, also known as grid-interactive or synchronous inverters, synchronize the phase and frequency of the current to fit the utility grid (nominally 60Hz).
 The output voltage is also adjusted slightly higher than the grid voltage in order for excess electricity to flow outwards to the grid.

-Micro-inverters are certainly more expensive, but in many cases yield higher efficiency rates.
-Homeowners who are suspect to shading issues should definitely look into if micro-inverters are better in their situation.
+Microinverters are certainly more expensive, but in many cases yield higher efficiency rates.
+Microinverters are particularly useful if you have shading issues on your roof.

 Most homeowners will need to replace their current power meter with one that is compatible with net metering.
 This device, often called a net meter or a two-way meter, is capable of measuring power going in both directions, from the grid to your house and vice versa.